 How to get your prayers answered?
 Are you frustrated by your prayer life?
 Do you wonder why you don’t see answers to most of your prayers?
 Don’t lose hope.

 When you pray the right way, you’ll see the answers to your prayers manifest.

 A closer look at the Scriptures reveals one important detail many of us have not understood in relation to prayer.
 That is the word “receive”.

-To see answers to your prayers, pay attention to the following eleven principles.
-They are keys to receiving answers to your prayer requests.
+To see answers to your prayers, pay attention to the following eleven principles on how to get your prayers answered.

 #1.
 Receive what God has already provided.